 KGI is starting an MS in Physician Assistant Studies program and its anticipated opening is fall 2022.
 The program is not currently accepting applications.

-The Master of Science in Physician Assistant Studies (MSPA) program at Keck Graduate Institute (KGI) in Claremont, CA, will prepare students to become integral members of the healthcare team and practice in a number of clinical settings.
-The program is anticipated to open in fall 2022 and be approximately 24-28 months in length.
+The Master of Science in Physician Assistant Studies (MSPA) program at Keck Graduate Institute (KGI) will prepare students to become integral members of the healthcare team and practice in a number of clinical and administrative roles.
+Located in beautiful Claremont, CA, the program is anticipated to start in fall 2022 and be 27 months in length.

-Graduates from KGI’s MSPA program will enter the workforce with a better understanding of personalized medicine and emerging technologies so they are fully prepared to play a leadership role in community and public health.
+Graduates from KGI’s innovative MSPA program will enter the workforce with a better understanding of personalized medicine and emerging technologies so they are fully prepared to advance healthcare through leadership and compassionate care.